 Students and faculty's safety and wellbeing are of highest concern.
-A faculty leader of a short-term program while traveling may f an emergency involving one or more of the students or his or her own emergency.
+A faculty leader of a short-term program while traveling may have an emergency involving one or more of the students or his or her own emergency.
 Participants can and do become ill, suffer accidents, are the victims of muggings, thefts, and assaults, find themselves caught up in potentially violent political situations, or fail to return on time after a weekend.
 While it is impossible to plan for all contingencies, we need to follow procedures that will allow us to react in a responsible and level headed way.
 We need to provide for the safety and well being of our students in a consistent and predictable way.
-We also need to take reasonable and prudent measures to limit the college's legal liabilities.
+We also need to take reasonable and prudent measures to limit legal liability for Mission University's and the partners it supports.

-Travel program leadership coordinates the college's management of emergencies affecting Mission University travel program participants.
+Travel program leadership coordinates the management of emergencies affecting Mission University travel program participants.
 As the faculty leader, it will be your responsibility to follow the procedures outlined below.
 Inform the students in your group about these procedures when you arrive on-site.